Sunbird-Ed/sunbird-perf-tests/README.md

 ### 7. Learner service APIs being invoked with KONG 9:

+   * These were captured before optimizations were applied to the individual APIs.
+   * Each API is tested with 20,000 hashing
+   * Each API was invoked with kong
+   * All times are in millisecond

 | _                                                            | 2+2 containers  | _          | _              | _        | 3+3 containers  | _        |  4+4 containers  | _        |
 |--------------------------------------------------------------|-----------------|------------|----------------|----------|-----------------|----------|------------------|----------|
 | URL                                                          | Thread Count    | Loop Count | Throughput/sec | Avg (ms) | Throughput/sec  | Avg (ms) | Throughput/sec   | Avg (ms) |